Writing job ads for front-end developers made easy

 Here’s an example of a longer job ad (job description):

-Job title: Looking for a front-end web developer (ASP.NET, C#, Visual Basic, Loom, HTML, CSS)
+Job title: Looking for a frontend developer (ASP.NET, C#, Visual Basic, Loom, HTML, CSS)

 About our company: At Profixy, we are constantly challenging the status quo by innovating the process of developer sourcing and making it more efficient for every party involved, including businesses and developers.

-Through our excellent developer matching service and dedicated client managers, our clients trust us to pair them with professionals that are perfectly suited for their specific project needs on a daily basis.
+Through our excellent developer matching service and dedicated client managers, our clients trust us to pair them with professionals that are perfectly suited for their specific engagement needs on a daily basis.
 Here, everyone has a voice and can share their ideas freely.
-In fact, we guarantee that you’ll feel right at home if you decide to hone your front-end developer skills with us!
+In fact, we guarantee that you’ll feel right at home if you decide to hone your frontend developer skills with us!

 Duties and responsibilities: The ideal candidate will be able to convert detailed graphical designs into clean and concise HTML + CSS code, along with code explanations where and if necessary.
 They will collaborate with other teams and team members within the company (UI/UX, graphic design, marketing, SEO) to implement a fast, reliable, responsive and seamless web experience for users accessing with the most popular devices and browsers (Chrome, Edge, Firefox, Safari, Opera).